Kash’s Corner: Jan. 6 Detainees Facing Unfair Treatment in Detention, Including Solitary Confinement

 And we have a situation where zero for 500 have been charged with insurrection or any crime rising to that level.

-That's a that's a monstrous amount of footage to go through.
+That's a monstrous amount of footage to go through.

-And I did hear one of these, uh one of the attorneys for these defendants saying that this footage is actually being compiled into some sort of cloud database that at some point uh they're supposed to get access to.
+And I did hear one of the attorneys for these defendants saying that this footage is actually being compiled into some sort of cloud database that at some point they're supposed to get access to.

-Um it just feels like this is something that's gonna take a huge amount of time.
+It just feels like this is something that's going to take a huge amount of time.

 Another thing I was thinking earlier as you were speaking, you know, these appeals, for example, how long can this take?